hp41.org

 My calculator suddenly stopped working, what do I do?

 Sometimes a perfectly good HP-41 will "go crazy" for no apparent reason or "lock up" and refuse to even turn on.
 Unless it has been recently dropped, there may be nothing physically wrong with it.
-Frequently it can be fixed by turning it off and removing and replacing the battery pack to interrupt the power.
+Frequently it can be fixed by turning it off and briefly removing the battery pack to interrupt the power.
 Use fresh batteries and unplug any peripherals to verify they are not the problem.
 Sometimes it is necessary to perform a MEMORY LOST (turn OFF, hold BACKARROW, turn ON).
 If this does not work, remove the battery pack and gently short out the battery connectors in the calculator with a piece of aluminum foil.
 (Don't short the batteries!)
 This will discharge any latent electrical charge in the HP-41.

 Where can I get parts and service for my HP-41?

 Parts and service are getting hard to find (see links page).
-I do not have any parts for sale or offer any services!
+I do not have any parts for sale or offer any services.
 However, there are many repairs that you can make if you are very careful and are skilled with small parts:

 • The plastic screw posts that hold the HP-41 together are prone to cracking and degrade every time the screws are removed and replaced.
 HP Repair Services had slightly longer screws but the length and pitch combination is non-standard and hard to match.
 It is possible to repair minor cracks in the posts with superglue but the real problem may be the flexible interconnect.